AlirezaTheH/auto-bump-versions/README.md

 ## Inputs
 - `github-token`: GitHub token (required).
-- `new-version`: Version to be released.
+- `new-version`: The version to be bumped.
 If missing guess the new version using section names in unreleased changes of `CHANGELOG.md` ([Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format) (optional).
 - `use-bumpver`: If use `BumpVer` to bump local version in files other than `CHANGELOG.md`.
 If this is `true` your project root must contain `bumpver.toml` file, Defaults to `false` (optional).

 ## Outputs
 - `new-version`: New version to be released.
-If `new-version` input is missing, this output is the guessed version.
+If `new-version` input is missing, this is the guessed version.

 ## Acknowledgements
 This action is inspired by